The introduction of the General Data Protection Regulations in May 2018 was a watershed moment in charity marketing and communications.

 Although there has been a lot of emphasis on consent, the Information Commissioners Office (ICO) – who are the enforcement body for the UK – acknowledges, in published guidance on consent, that “the GDPR sets a high standard for consent.
 But you often won’t need consent.
 If consent is difficult, look for a different lawful basis”.

-Importantly for marketers, GDPR also states in Article 47 that direct marketing may be considered as a legitimate interest.
+Importantly for marketers, GDPR also states in Recital 47 that direct marketing may be considered as a legitimate interest.

 Legitimate interest therefore provides charities with a real opportunity to continue to communicate with the public using direct mail, if they meet the obligations specified by the GDPR and the ICO.